-If you manage a building where containers are shared by two or more households, this section applies to you.
+If you manage a building where containers are shared by five or more households, this section applies to you.
 If you are a tenant, please work with the property manager or homeowners' association to change service or increase recycling.

 Because recycling and greenwaste are half the price of trash, all buildings save money by recycling more and using smaller trash containers.

 How to Start / Stop / Change Service